boblail/boblail.github.io/books.markdown

 [**The Design of Everyday Things** (Norman)](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654) {: class="book-name"}

-Fundamental thinking tools for Interface Design.
-Entertaining to read — Norman's sense of humor is on display throughout.
-He describes the essence of interface design (communication between designer and user) and introduces a slew of tools for thinking about it (mental models vs. the system image; affordances, mappings, and constraints; forcing functions and kinds of errors).
-A must read!
+Fundamental thinking tools for designing interfaces (like the differences between mental models the the system image; affordances, mappings, and constraints, and forcing functions; kinds of human errors).
+It's also an entertaining read — Norman explores his subject with a sense of humor!
 <br><small>Read in 2011</small>
  <small>(<a href="/book-reports/2012/05/05/the-design-of-everyday-things.html">Book report</a>)</small>
 {: class="book-notes"}